|

 #19 Type of Gifts

 Decide if you will give store bought or homemade Christmas gifts.
-Last year at my parents’ house, we decided to only give either homemade gifts or gifts from home with special meaning.
+One year at my parents’ house, we decided to only give either homemade gifts or gifts from home with special meaning.
 It took a little bit of thinking, but the gifts had a deeper meaning than just picking items off of a list.

 #20 Other Gift Ideas